NathanaelA/nativescript-sqlite/src/README.md

 Pass the encryption key into database open function using the `options.key` and it will be applied.
 Please note the database itself MUST be created with encryption to use encryption.
 So if you create a plain database, you can not retroactively add encryption to it.
 If you pass a blank (**""**) empty key, then it will treat it as no key.
 But, it will still use the encrypted driver in case you need certain features from the more modern sqlite driver; but don't need encryption.

 Note: Enabling/Compiling in the encryption driver adds about 3 megs to the size to the application APK on android and about 2 megs to a iOS application.

+#### Encryption Upgrade
+There is a NEW upgrade option you can pass to the database constructor.   if you were using an older version (1.3.0 or earlier) of this NS-Sqlite-Encryption.
+* "migrate", migrates a Encrypted Sql database from v3 to the new v4.
+If you are a new user you do not need to set this flag as new created databases will already be in v4.
+If you are upgrading a app that used v1.3.0 or earlier of NS-Sqlite-Encrypted; then you will probably want to set this flag to true.

+#### iOS Encryption Notes

+  If you see `SQLCipher does not seem to be linked into the application`

+  Sometimes iOS decides it really wants to bring in the native SQLite over the encrypted version.
+  A couple things you can try:
+  - Delete some files that aren't needed when using encryption that might bring in the standard sqlite plugin.
+    - `rm node_modules/nativescript-sqlite/platforms/ios/build.xcconfig`
+    - `rm node_modules/nativescript-sqlite/platforms/ios/module.modulemap`
+    - Then `tns platform clean ios`

 ### Multitasking / Multithreading
 The commercial version supports putting all SQL access into a background thread, so your UI doesn't freeze while doing data access.
 To enable; just pass in {multithreading: true} as an option when creating a new Sqlite connection.